-Learning a language can open up new career path and one such option is Job opportunities for foreign language teachers, faculty, and trainers.
+Learning a language can open up a new career path and, one such option is Job opportunities for foreign language teachers, faculty, and trainers.

 There are so many benefits of learning a new language and job prospects in foreign languages is one of the most popular motivators while picking a foreign language to learn.
-Your ability to speak a foreign language entails you have broken the language barrier to some degree, and you’re opening yourself up for improved career opportunities in specialized fields of endeavors.
+Your ability to speak a foreign language entails you have broken the language barrier to some degree.
+Also, you’re opening yourself up for improved career opportunities in specialized fields of endeavors.

-Read — (i) Career in Travel, Tourism and Hospitality (ii) Career Scope in Translation and Interpretation (iii) Language Jobs in BPO, KPO and MNC (iv) Career Scope in Export and Import (v) Language Jobs in Indian Embassy (vi) Language Career After 12th (vii) Top Languages for Jobs.
+Read — (i) Language Jobs in Travel and Hospitality (ii) Translation and Interpretation Career (iii) Language Jobs in BPO, KPO and MNC (iv) Career in Export and Import (v) Language Jobs in Indian Embassy (vi) Language Career After 12th (vii) Top Languages for Jobs.

 Do you have a flair for teaching and lecturing?
-Your proficiency in a foreign language can help you land a great teaching and lecturing jobs in India.
-The good thing about being a language teacher is that you will not only be open to language job opportunities in India but also open up career opportunities as a language trainer and teacher in foreign countries where such proficiency is in hot demand.
+Your proficiency in a foreign language can help you land excellent tutoring and lecturing jobs in India.
+The good thing about being a language educator is that you will not only be open to language job opportunities in India.
+But also open up career opportunities as a language trainer and mentor overseas where such proficiency is in hot demand.

-Considering that there is obviously so much the majority of native teachers cannot teach you when it comes to understanding the nature of a particular foreign language because they simply have not done it themselves.
-This is where the key point lies.
+Considering that there is so much, the majority of native teachers cannot teach you when it comes to an understanding of the nature of a particular foreign language.
+It is because they have not done it themselves, and this is where the critical point lies.

-Working in the combination of native teachers alongside learner teachers in a faculty can render effective results.
-For instance, if you speak Arabic and you work with native Arabic teachers, you will find it easier to explain the perspective and concerns to your friends or other people that they never had an idea about.
+Working in the combination of native teachers alongside learner teachers in a faculty can render useful results.
+For instance, if you speak Arabic, and you work with native Arabic teachers, you will find it easier to explain the perspective and concerns to your friends or other people that they never had an idea before.

 Six Reliable Career Options for Foreign Language Teachers